MileHacker Logo

 Moderate Day Hikes

-Explore lower-altitude trails in Tunari National Park accompanied by a local guide, suitable for those with good fitness.
+Explore lower-altitude trails in Tunari National Park with a guide from the area, suitable for those with good fitness.

 Challenging Multi-day Treks